exosite/another-insight-example/README.md

 Once the External Insight Module is up and running, we can add it to Murano Exchange and then to ExoSense.

+[Building a Custom Insight Guide](https://docs.exosite.io/insights/reference/building-insights-overview/) for more information on publishing.

 ### Spot check the interface

 Load the interface definition from `https://<the host name>/api-docs`, look for the top level `host:` key.
 Make